The Sacred Sawdust

 • Sawdust - Powdery particles of wood made by a saw in cutting.

-Boy, do I know about sawdust!
+Ohhhhh, I know all about sawdust!

-When my husband, Craig, began teaching himself to build furniture after retiring from a 17-year career in football, we had LOTS of the evidence of his new hobby tracked into our home from the garage, clinging to his clothes.
+When my husband, Craig, began teaching himself to build furniture after retiring from a 17-year career in football, we had lots of the evidence of his new hobby tracked into our home from the garage.
+It regularly clung to his clothes.
 I began to think of it as the bane of our washing machine’s -- and our vacuum cleaner’s -- existence.
+Ughhhh!
+Sweep up the mess and throw it away, before it gets in the house!

 “With God, nothing is ever wasted.
 He even uses the sawdust to build new things.”

-That statement really hit me – or should I say “stuck with me” (kinda like that clothes-clinging sawdust)!
-I decided that instead of lamenting what was lost and “wasted,” I would begin praying that God would bring into my life the one that HE chose for me to spend my life with.
+That statement really hit me – or should I say “stuck with me” (ummmm…kinda like that clothes-clinging sawdust)!?!
+I decided that instead of living in regret about what was lost and “wasted,” I would begin praying that God would bring into my life the one that HE has chosen for me to spend my life with.
+From that day on, my daily prayer became something like this:

-My daily prayer became something like this: “OK God, I’m surrendering this to YOU because my ‘picker’ is broken!
-I’m ready for YOU to pick who I belong with!”
+“OK God, I’m surrendering this to YOU because clearly, my ‘picker’ is broken!
+I’m ready for YOU to pick the man who is the right one for me!”

 When we give our entitlement – our “builder’s permit” – to the One who built us*, we’re making the choice that will truly satisfy.
 (Blessed are those who hunger and thirst for righteousness, for they shall be satisfied. – Matthew 5:6)